 To service the growth in the City, a new 88,000 sq.ft. main library facility, along with the associated materials and virtual infrastructure, have been identified for inclusion in the D.C. forecast.
 Additionally, the City estimates that it will incur future financing costs in relation to the new library facility.
-In total, the gross cost of these capital items equals \$69,823,374.
+In total, the gross cost of these capital items equals \$68,743,374.
 Deductions in the amounts of \$21,602,400 have been made to account for the benefit to existing development.
-An additional deduction of \$29,136,800 was also applied to recognize the portion of the capital works that will benefit development beyond the 2032 forecast period.
+An additional deduction of \$28,485,600 was also applied to recognize the portion of the capital works that will benefit development beyond the 2032 forecast period.
 Lastly, a deduction of \$4,915,289 was made to recognize the positive balance in the City's library D.C. reserve funds.
-Therefore, the net growth-related capital cost to be included for recovery is \$14,168,885.
-(Note: the portion of the utilized amount that is higher than the service standard ceiling is due to the interest cost associated with the debt financing, which is not subject to this ceiling amount).
+Therefore, the net growth-related capital cost to be included for recovery is \$13,740,085.